festinalente/spawnDotSocial/README.md

 - Content is saved locally in Indexed.DB which in effect gives access to the full scope of memory of a user's local environment.
 - Content is publish to IPFS.

+- Content published to IPFS is encrypted or not depending on who you want to share it with.
+- Instead of managing peers through
+- Key exchange.
+- It's a *poor* assumption to think any service, centralized or not offers anonymity.

+### Development
+To develop this app, run a server (e.g. nginx) to serve it so that updates are applied, otherwise the app will work without the server and updates not applied.

 ### TODO:

 Right now it is just a crumby PWA that publishes text no one can find.